AhmedYousriSobhi/aCupOfTea/fields/libararies,Frameworks,Containers/101-conda.md

     conda config --set auto_update_conda False

     # To turn off auto activate base
-    conda config --set auto_activate_
+    conda config --set auto_activate_base False
     ```
-    - **Note**: The order you add new channels is considered as priority from lowest to highest priority, so the recent added channel has the highest priority, according to [**bioconda**](https://bioconda.github.io/#usage), the order to add channels is important to avoid probles with solving dependencies.
+    - **Note**: The order you add new channels is considered as priority from lowest to highest priority, so the recent added channel has the highest priority, according to [**bioconda**](https://bioconda.github.io/#usage), the order to add channels is important to avoid problems with solving dependencies.

     - For all list of "conda config" parameters, check the [docs](https://conda.io/projects/conda/en/latest/commands/config.html).
   - 2- vim the file and write it manually using YAML syntax.
 Here is a [sample of .condarc file](https://conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#sample-condarc) from the documents, which you could simply download and edit it.